The Confident Eater

 Throughout the blogs I write I weave advice that is based on my experience and the experience of the families I work with.
 Much of this is not just important, but critical in supporting a child to eat more widely.

-Yes, I get that it’s a pain to read something that is a few pages long, but there are always some really important lessons included in my blogs.
+Yes, I get that it’s a pain to read something that is a few pages long, but there are always important lessons included in my blogs.

 Do you prefer blogs or recipes?